 Five-star hotel on first tee of Old Course to re-open as luxury boutique venue

+Five-star hotel on first tee of Old Course in St Andrews to re-open as luxury boutique venue

 and live on Freeview channel 276